 - Taking You with Me: After the battle of Hjórunga Bay, Vagn and the other captured Jomsvikings are set to be executed by Thorkel Leira, whom Vagn has earlier vowed to kill.
 As Thorkel Leira is about to behead Vagn, Bjorn the Welshman kicks Vagn so that he falls.
 Thorkel misses Vagn, trips and drops his sword, which accidentally cuts the fetters on Vagn's hands, and Vagn grabs the sword and kills Thorkel.
 Despite there still seems to be no chance for him to get away alive, Vagn voices his satisfaction that he has made good on his vow.
 Vagn is then saved by Jarl Erik, who takes him into his retinue.

 - Warrior Poet: Jarl Hakon's Icelandic skalds Einar Skalaglam, Vigfus Vigaglumsson and Thorleif Skuma.

-- We All Die Someday: Invoked by one of the Jomsvikings led to execution:"Poorly would I remember the laws of the Jomsvikings if I shrank from death or spoke words of fear.
+- We All Die Someday: One of the Jomsvikings about to be executed is asked how he feels about dying.
+The man replies that everyone has to die and therefore, there is no reason for him to break the law of the Jomsvikings, which is, to never show fear of anything, including death."Poorly would I remember the laws of the Jomsvikings if I shrank from death or spoke words of fear.
 Death comes to every man."